abhx7/Aerodynamic-Shape-Optimisation/README.md

 patches[0] = AOPatch:new{north=lines.n0, south=lines.s0,
                          west=lines.w0, east=lines.e0}
 ```
+There are different sorts of patches available like CoonsPatch and AOPatch, each used depending on the kind of block.

+#
-Physical groups can also be defined to organize certains geometry elements based on the setup description like inlet, walls and farfield.
+Physical groups can also be defined to organize certains geometry elements like lines, points or even 2D surfaces based on the setup description like inlet, walls and farfield.

 #### Mesh
-Next, structured meshes are created from the patches like this.
+Structured meshes are created from the patches created.
 ```
 grids = {}
 grids[0] = StructuredGrid:new{psurface=patches[0],